 Spring and apple blossom are months away, what does pollination have to do with anything in October?

+Nothing, if you already have apple trees that are happily partnered up.
 But the bareroot tree planting season is almost here and if you are planning on adding some apple trees to your garden, you need to make sure that they have the right pollination partners for them to bear fruit.

 Even if your trees are listed as being self-fertile, they will still only give the best crops when cross pollinated.